Wapply/everything/Untitled 1.md

 The calm in my storms,
 The melody that turns my life into a love song.

 From the moment our souls met, I just knew...
 You were the missing piece I'd been searching for all this time.

 Every time I look at you, you charm me without trying.
 Every touch is a silent vow between our hearts whispering:
 _"We will love each other forever"_

-The way you love me, so intensely, so tenderly
+The way you love me, so intensely, so tenderly...
 Changed everything.
 You’ve shown me a love that isn’t just felt in the heart,
 But lives in every breath, every thought, every dream,